The importance of exploration

 Exploration in Australia

-As shown on the Geoscienct Australia website, Australia has substantial mineral resources of many key mineral and energy commodities and these have been a key factor in the success of the mining industry.
+As shown on the Geoscience Australia website, Australia has substantial mineral resources of many key mineral and energy commodities and these have been a key factor in the success of the mining industry.
 These resources have been identified through extensive exploration investment across Australia by both government geoscience agencies and the private sector.

 Source: Geoscience Australia, Australia’s Identified Mineral Resources 2018.